 Some insects cause damage to cedar trees, resulting in yellow needles.
 Leaf miners are one pest-based reason cedar needles turn yellow.
 These pests are active in early summer and insert their eggs into green needle tips on young twigs.
 Those twigs first turn yellow before changing to brown during the winter.
 Pruning and burning the infested twigs can prevent the problem from becoming worse.

 Mites are another threat to cedar trees and might be another reason cedar needles are turning yellow.
 Mite infestations leave the needles looking yellow or brown with speckling on them.
 Mites can multiple rapidly in hot, dry weather.
-Applying a miticide spray can help control the population before it reaches damaging levels.
+Applying a miticide spray can help control the population before it reaches damaging levels, although the height of most cedar trees makes spraying mature specimens literally out of reach.
+Read the product label to make sure it's safe for use on cedars.

-Juniper scale insects are small and white with a round or oval shape.
+Scale insects are small and white with a round or oval shape.
 They feed on the tree's sap, which leaves the needles yellow or gray.
 They can also kill younger cedar branches and affect the tree's overall growth.
-If your cedar is unhealthy overall, it's more susceptible to juniper scale insects.
+If your cedar is unhealthy overall, it's more susceptible to scale insects.
 Overfertilizing can make your tree especially susceptible.

 To treat juniper scale, focus on improving growing conditions to make your tree stronger.
 Prune out the branches that have a heavy infestation.
 Insecticides can help the remaining branches.